 Upon arrival at Honolulu Airport, you will pick up your rental car and drive to your first accommodation, Aqua Aloha Surf Waikiki Hotel.
 You will have the opportunity to explore the island or take a hike to the top of Diamond Head.
 Enjoy the view over miles of beaches.

-Another great place to visit along the coast is the Halona Blow Hole, where the water splashes up to 50 feet high.
+Another great place to visit along the coast is the Halona Blow Hole, where the water splashes up to 15 meters high.
 This hole was formed by an eruption of the Koko Crater, which caused hot lava to flow into the sea for thousands of years.
 When the waves hit the shore, the water pushed through the formed lava tubes and splashed upwards like a geyser.

 Afterward, you can visit the Dole Plantation.
 Here you will learn everything about pineapples, their history, how they grow, and how they taste fresh from the field.

 In the afternoon, we recommend the Paradise Cove Luau.
 At Paradise Cove, take a trip back in time to the world of traditional Hawaiian festivities.
 Spend an evening with typical craftsmanship, Polynesian music, dance shows, and learn how to hula dance.
 A trip to Pearl Harbor is a must during your stay in Hawaii.
 Marvel at the US warship "Arizona," whose sinking by a Japanese attack marked the entry of the USA into the Second World War.
 Afterward, you can see some other historically relevant sites in Honolulu during a short city tour.

 Three nights at Aqua Aloha Surf Waikiki Hotel*** (or similar) with breakfast in a standard room, Honolulu, Oahu